 (3) Lack of micronutrients [vitamins, minerals, phytonutrients, antioxidants, nutraceuticals, etc.].

 If you can fix your diet to remove these three irritants, you will see significant improvement in your blood sugar levels.
-Based on clinical studies performed by Dr. Neal Barnard, by adopting a low-fat vegetarian diet free of all animal products and added vegetable oils individuals can lower their cholesterol, reduce their blood pressure, lose weight and attain better control over blood sugar.
+Based on clinical studies by Dr. Neal Barnard, by adopting a low-fat vegetarian diet free of all animal products and added vegetable oils, individuals can lower their cholesterol, reduce their blood pressure, lose weight and attain better control over blood sugar.
 The reason is simple.
-A low-fat vegetarian diet (vegan diet without added vegetable oils) reduces the fat interfering with your hormones which will allow insulin that you naturally produce to bind properly to the cell wall opening passage to allow for glucose to enter the cell.
+A low-fat vegetarian diet (vegan diet without added vegetable oils) reduces the fat interfering with your hormones which will allow insulin that you naturally produce to bind correctly to the cell wall opening passage to allow for glucose to enter the cell.
 A vegan diet is also naturally abundant in vitamins, minerals, and phytonutrients.
-Now if you focus on specific vegetables then you can also reduce the acidity in your body which will reduce the inflammation in your system while providing anti oxidants and nutraceuticals.
+Now, if you focus on specific vegetables, you can also reduce the acidity in your body, reducing the inflammation in your system while providing antioxidants and nutraceuticals.

-We typically start out the day with a cup of tea or coffee in the morning.
-Typically that is the first thing we consume on an empty stomach.
-Everyone including healthy individuals builds up acidity overnight.
+We typically start the day with a cup of tea or coffee in the morning.
+Usually, that is the first thing we consume on an empty stomach.
+Unfortunately, everyone, including healthy individuals, builds up acidity overnight.
 Both tea and coffee are acidic, so we increase our acidity by consuming tea or coffee first thing in the morning.
-Instead, the first thing you should do to start your day is to reduce the acidity buildup overnight with a nutrient dense green smoothie that will help alkalize your body.
-Recipe of this stunningly nutrient dense alkalizing green smoothie can be found here.
+Instead, the first thing you should do to start your day is to reduce the acidity buildup overnight with a nutrient-dense green smoothie that will help alkalize your body.
+A recipe for this stunningly nutrient-dense alkalizing green smoothie can be found here.